irajsb/UE4_Assimp/README.md

 # Assimp  5.4.2 for  Unreal engine
 Features:
 - Async Loading
-- Users can use multpile approaches for maximum flexiblity.
+- Users can use multpile approaches for maximum flexiblity
-- Garbage collection using unreal GC and integration with UObjects .
+- Garbage collection using unreal GC and integration with UObjects
-- Embedded Texture import .
+- Embedded Texture import
+- Supports 57 different file formats for reading
+- Supports auto generating missing data such as normals

 |             |  |